|

 circle, it doesn't take a genius to figure

-flowers in the middle of all that insanity is
+flowers in the middle of all this insanity is

 to be a sacrifice for something.
 Ordering